-The additional trips generated by the proposed development after the proposed ZBA will be minimal (i.e. only four (4) vehicles during the peak hour including the exiting and entering vehicles).
+The additional trips generated by the proposed development after the proposed ZBA will be minimal (i.e. only six (6) vehicles in a worst case scenario during the peak hour of generator on a Friday including the exiting and entering vehicles).
 Hence, the Subject Property is not anticipated to have any significant impact on the normal traffic operations of Fire Route 94A for the current or future worst-case scenario based on the assumptions discussed.